 Have you been injured on the job?
 Are you missing time at work because of an injury that occurred at the workplace?
 If so, you are eligible for workers' compensation.
-The attorneys of Rudinski, Orso and Lynch have experience with the intricacies of workers' compensation and have the skills necessary to provide you the representation you deserve.
+The attorneys of Rudinski, Orso and Associates have experience with the intricacies of workers' compensation and have the skills necessary to provide you the representation you deserve.

 Workers' compensation is money paid to an employee who is injured on the job so that the employee does not sue his or her employer or company of employment because of the injury.
 Payments are usually made every handful of weeks and are considered a form of disability insurance.